aigc-apps/EasyAnimate/easyanimate/video_caption/README.md

 # Video Caption
 English | [简体中文](./README_zh-CN.md)

-The folder contains codes for dataset preprocessing (i.e., video splitting), filtering, and recaptioning used by EasyAnimate.
+The folder contains codes for dataset preprocessing (i.e., video splitting, filtering, and recaptioning), and beautiful prompt used by EasyAnimate.
 The entire process supports distributed parallel processing, capable of handling large-scale datasets.

 Meanwhile, we are collaborating with [Data-Juicer](https://github.com/modelscope/data-juicer/blob/main/docs/DJ_SORA.md),